 The most generous salaries among UVA alumni are reportedly earned by Construction Project Managers, whose median earnings come to about $121K, followed by Marketing Managers ($80K) and Aerospace Engineers ($73K).
 Business Analysts pick up approximately $40K in financial rewards, representing the lowest-paid position among alumni.

 Washington, DC is a hot spot for UVA alum.
 The top-paying city popular with UVA alumni is San Francisco, Calif., which offers a median salary of $141K.
 Relative to other popular cities, Charlottesville ranks low on the pay scale (average pay is $52K); however, University of Virginia grads enjoy the area so much that they often choose to reside here after graduation despite the drawback in salary.
 Graduates also relocate to New York, N.Y. and Arlington, Va.

-UVA students with a B.A. in Foreign Affairs can expect to make the most money ($128K on average per year) compared to their fellow graduates.
-A B.A. in International Relations offers the lowest median annual financial reward (around $40K).
+A B.A. in Foreign Affairs earns UVA students the most money after college (an average about $128K per year).
+A B.A. in International Relations offers the lowest median annual financial reward ($40K).

 Benefits and Perks